Best Electric Impact Wrenches For 2020 – [February Update]

 That all goes out the window if you pick a bad one, though.
 It won’t have enough torque, the grip will hurt your wrist, the batteries will die quickly, the unit itself will die within months, etc.

 Take a look at this list of the best electric impact wrenches for 2020 – as of February, these are the only ones that you should be considering.
 Whoever you are, one of these wrenches will suit your needs.

 #1 – Ingersoll-Rand W7150-K2

 We thought we’d follow up the #1 corded electric impact wrench with our opinion of the #1 cordless – the W7150-K2 from Ingersoll-Rand.

-Now… before we begin, know that the price is $454.45.
+Now… before we begin, know that the price is on the higher side.
 But if you’re using impact wrenches a lot, the improved experience with the W7150-K2 can be well worth the extra price.